psy0rz/ledder/ledder/animations/ReinsCollection/readme.md

 ## TEXT DISPLAY
 * Headlines - Display a RSS feed with background effects
-* Photon - Marquee with multiple colorfull background animations and effects
+* Photon - Marquee with multiple colorful background animations and effects